Embracing Authenticity: Navigating Thanksgiving with Gratitude and Boundaries

-Thanksgiving has a way of sneaking up on us with a complicated mix of emotions.
-It’s meant to be a time to slow down, gather with loved ones, and reflect on what we’re grateful for — yet it often brings its own kind of stress.
-Between family expectations and the pressure to feel thankful even when you’re running on empty, the holiday can leave you feeling more drained than grounded.
+Thanksgiving has a way of sneaking up on us.
+It brings a complicated mix of emotions.
+This holiday is meant to be a time to slow down, gather with loved ones, and reflect on what we’re grateful for.
+Yet, it often brings its own kind of stress.
+Between family expectations and the pressure to feel thankful, even when you’re running on empty, the holiday can leave you feeling more drained than grounded.

 If you’ve ever sat at a Thanksgiving table feeling out of place because your gratitude didn’t match the script, you’re not alone.
-Gratitude is beautiful when it feels authentic, but when it feels forced, it can leave you disconnected and even guilty for not feeling the “right” way.
-And when complicated relationships or personal stress enter the picture, it’s easy to slip from celebration into emotional survival mode.
+Gratitude is beautiful when it feels authentic.
+However, when it feels forced, it can leave you disconnected and even guilty for not feeling the “right” way.
+Complicated relationships or personal stress can easily push you from celebration into emotional survival mode.

 This post is about giving yourself permission to do two things: